-- 1. Purpose: Frozen entry ranking is stablished to protect the position of the athletes who has to stop the sport competition due to the pregnancy. - 2.
-Pregnant athletes will have a "frozen entry ranking" applicable during this period: - 2.1.
-From the moment of the request till 2 years after becoming mother or - 2.2.
+- 1. Purpose: Frozen entry ranking is established to protect the position of the athletes who have to stop the sport competition due to pregnancy; - 2.
+Pregnant athletes will have a "frozen entry ranking" applicable during this period: - 5.1.
+From the moment of the request till 2 years after becoming a mother; or - 5.2.
 From the moment of the request till 2 years after the loss of the child provided that this happens for pregnancies greater than 20 weeks. - 3.
-To activate the "frozen entry ranking" the athlete must request it by submitting documentation of pregnancy and birth or documented loss and apply for a pregnancy clause to the World Triathlon Medical Committee - 4.
-During the time the "frozen entry ranking" is applicable, the ranking position to be considered to create the start lists is the position occupied by the athlete in the moment of the request, unless the actual position is better. - 5.
+To activate the "frozen entry ranking" the athlete must request it by submitting documentation of pregnancy and birth or documented loss and apply for a pregnancy clause to the World Triathlon Medical Committee; - 4.
+During the time the "frozen entry ranking" is applicable, the ranking position to be considered to create the start lists is the position occupied by the athlete at the moment of the request, unless the actual position is better; - 5.
 All other conditions related to the qualification criteria (replacements timelines and quotas, NF quotas, invitation requests timelines, withdrawal penalties, etc) are not modified.